Newly Diagnosed Diabetes: What To Know

 glyco optimizer

-What happens after being diagnosed with diabetes?
+What happens after being diagnosed with type 2 diabetes?

 Your doctor may recommend medication.
 It might take some time for you to find the right medicine and dosage.